adalsa91/WakePi/README.md

 ##Usage

 Program ESP8266 and connect anything to a digital pin for activate/deactivate this pin.
-See this image to choose the ESP pin with the external pin
+See this image to choose the ESP pin with the external pin [2](http://www.14core.com/wp-content/uploads/2015/06/Node-MCU-Pin-Out-Diagram1.png):
 ![Nodemcu](http://www.14core.com/wp-content/uploads/2015/06/Node-MCU-Pin-Out-Diagram1.png "ESP8266 Nodemcu external pins")

-Install **wol** packet and send a magic packet with this command:
+Install **wol** packet and send a magic packet with this command [1](https://wiki.archlinux.org/index.php/Wake-on-LAN):

 ```bash